Don’t Get Burned by a Bad Agent: Protect Yourself by Asking These Crucial Questions When Selling Your Home

 Do you work with a team, or do you handle everything on your own?

 Some agents work as part of a team, while others prefer to handle everything on their own.
 There are pros and cons to both approaches.
 Working with a team can provide extra support and resources, but it can also lead to confusion and miscommunication.
-On the other hand, working with an individual agent may provide more personalized service, but it may also mean that they have less time to devote to your needs.
+Ask deeper questions about how the team functions like:

 Can you provide references?